MicrosoftDocs/sql-docs/docs/t-sql/statements/set-arithabort-transact-sql.md

 Setting ANSI_WARNINGS to ON implicitly sets ARITHABORT to ON when the database compatibility level is set to 90 or higher.
 If the database compatibility level is set to 80 or earlier, the ARITHABORT option must be explicitly set to ON.

-During expression evaluation, when SET ARITHABORT is OFF and an INSERT, DELETE, or UPDATE statement encounters an arithmetic, overflow, divide-by-zero, or domain error, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] inserts or updates a NULL value.
+For expression evaluation, if SET ARITHABORT is OFF and an INSERT, UPDATE, or DELETE statement comes across an arithmetic, overflow, divide-by-zero, or domain error, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] inserts or updates a NULL value.
 If the target column isn't nullable, the insert or update action fails and the user sees an error.

 When either SET ARITHABORT or SET ARITHIGNORE is OFF and SET ANSI_WARNINGS is ON, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] still returns an error message when encountering divide-by-zero or overflow errors.

-If SET ARITHABORT is OFF and an abort error occurs during the evaluation of the Boolean condition of an IF statement, the FALSE branch executes.
+When SET ARITHABORT is OFF and an abort error occurs during the evaluation of the Boolean condition of an IF statement, the FALSE branch executes.

 SET ARITHABORT must be ON when you're creating or changing indexes on computed columns or indexed views.
 If SET ARITHABORT is OFF, CREATE, UPDATE, INSERT, and DELETE statements on tables with indexes on computed columns or indexed views fail.